wultra/powerauth-crypto/docs/Recovery-Postcard.md

 The Recovery Postcard is a postcard delivered via OOB channel (typically via the courier service) which contains information needed for the PowerAuth Client's [activation recovery](Activation-Recovery.md).
 This document describes, in brief, the format of the postcard and the process required for its construction.

-## Information printed on the postcard
+## Information Printed on the Postcard

 The Recovery Postcard typically contains the following information: